marcjimz/slm-evaluation-framework/README.md

    - Download and install the `Python` and `Jupyter` extensions for VSCode.
 These extensions provide support for running and editing Jupyter Notebooks within VSCode.

 2. **Open the Notebook**:
-   - Open the Jupyter Notebook file (`01-promptflow-evaluation-howto.ipynb`) in VSCode.
+   - Open the Jupyter Notebook file (`promptflow-evaluation-howto.ipynb`) in VSCode.

 3. **Attach Kernel to VSCode**:
    - After creating the Conda environment, it should be available in the kernel selection dropdown.
 This dropdown is located in the top-right corner of the VSCode interface.